 Configure the built-in functionality with Osclass

-To use the built-in functionality you need to check the Auto-cron option on the admin panel, under Settings > Cron.
+To use the built-in functionality you need to check the Automatic CRON process option on the admin panel, under Settings > General in section “Cron Settings”.

 Configure your system’s CRON with Osclass

-To use your system’s CRON functionality you need to uncheck the Auto-cron option on the admin panel, under Settings > Cron settings.
+To use your system’s CRON functionality you need to uncheck the “Automatic cron process” option on the admin panel, under Settings > General.

 Cron is only available on Unix system (Linux, Mac should have, but I never played with it).
 Most of the web servers out there are running a Linux distribution, so it should be no problem at all.
 Windows systems have several alternatives to CRON which work in different ways.
 Usually, you need to SSH your server (access via SSH) and type on the command line/terminal this